aws-samples/enterprise-controls-catalog-via-aws-audit-manager/README.md

 ![Enterprise Controls using Audit Manager](/images/solution-overview.png?raw=true "Enterprise Controls using Audit Manager")

 ## Deployment

 Before deployment, please make sure that the correct AWS credentials are configured in your terminal session.
 It can be either in the environment variables or in `~/.aws`.
 More details, please refer to [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

-When ready, clone this report, then use the following command
+When ready, clone this repo, then use the following command

 ```
-cd audit-manager-blog
+cd enterprise-controls-catalog-via-aws-audit-manager

 ./deploy.sh

 ```